Evergreen International

-Evergreen International, Inc. was a 501(c)(3) non-profit organization located in Salt Lake City, Utah, the whose stated mission was to assist "people who want to diminish same-sex attractions and overcome homosexual behavior".
-It adhered to Christian and particularly LDS teaching and supported the doctrines of the Church of Jesus Christ of Latter-day Saints (LDS Church).
-The organization stated this task could be accomplished with the help of the Lord and, in some cases, psychological counseling.
-Evergreen was founded in 1989 as a grassroots organization by men who were seeking to deal with their homosexual feelings in ways congruent to the teachings of the LDS Church.
+Evergreen International, Inc. was a nonprofit, tax-exempt organization located in Salt Lake City, Utah, whose stated mission was to assist "people who want to diminish same-sex attractions and overcome homosexual behavior".
+These pseudoscientific views of sexual orientation and sexual orientation change efforts are strongly opposed in peer-reviewed literature in the 21st century.
+Evergreen was endorsed by, but independent of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+Founded in 1989 by eleven Mormon men, Evergreen closed in 2014 after being absorbed by North Star.